Sound Blaster: Sound Blaster 32

 A derivative of the AWE32 design, the Sound Blaster 32 (SB32) was a value-oriented offering from Creative.
 Announced on June 6, 1995, the SB32 became the new entry-level card in the AWE32 product-line (previously held by the AWE32 Value.)
 The SB32 retained the AWE32's EMU8000/EMU8011 MIDI-synthesis engine and built-in instrument ROM, but dropped the onboard RAM, the Wave Blaster header, and the CSP port.
 The SB32 used the Vibra chip to reduce component count, which meant bass/treble/gain control was limited compared to the AWE32.
-The loss of onboard RAM is offset by the inclusion of 30-pin SIMM RAM sockets, which allow up to 28MB RAM to be installed and used by the EMU engine.
+The loss of onboard RAM is offset by the inclusion of 30-pin SIMM RAM sockets, which allow up to 28 MB RAM to be installed and used by the EMU engine.

 Sound Blaster AWE64

 The AWE32's successor, the Sound Blaster AWE64 (November 1996), was significantly smaller, being a "half-length ISA card" (that term is misleading—see the pictures for size comparison).
-It offered similar features to the AWE32, but also had a few notable improvements, including support for greater polyphony, although this was a product of 32 extra software-emulated channels.
+It offered similar features to the AWE32, but also had a few notable improvements, including support for greater polyphony, although this was a product of 32 extra software-emulated channels (the additional channels could also be obtained on AWE32 hardware by using the AWE64's driver software).
 The 30-pin SIMM slots from AWE32/SB32 were replaced with a proprietary memory format which could be (expensively) purchased from Creative.

 The main improvements were better compatibility with older SB models, and an improved signal-to-noise ratio.
 The AWE64 came in two versions: A standard version (later rebranded as Value) with 512 KB of RAM and a Gold version with 4 MB of RAM and a separate S/PDIF output.